IBAnimatable/IBAnimatable/README.md

 With `IBAnimatable`, we can design a UI in Interface Builder like what we can do in Sketch, and prototype animations in a Swift playground like what we can do in Framer.
 Also, we can use the output of the design directly in the production ready App.

-As a designer, we love Sketch, which is a simple but yet super powerful tool to design UI.
-However, Sketch can't design interaction, navigation, transition and animation, we may need another tool like Framer to design some of them.
+As a designer, we love Sketch, which is a simple but yet super powerful tool to create UI.
+However, Sketch can't design interaction, navigation, transition and animation, and we may need another tool like Framer to design some of them.
 Moreover, to make an App Store ready App, we need to use Xcode and Interface Builder to implement the UI and animations.
 To speed up the process and minimize the waste, we create `IBAnimatable` to make Interface Builder designable and animatable.

 ## Languages
 [中文](https://github.com/JakeLin/IBAnimatable/blob/master/Documentation/README.zh.md)

 ## Features
-* From prototype to shippable App Store ready App - What you design in Interface Builder is what the App exactly looks like.
+* From prototype to shippable App Store ready App - What you design in Interface Builder is what the App exactly looks.
 * Designer-friendly - Sketch style configuration panel on Attributes inspector (![Attributes inspector](https://raw.githubusercontent.com/JakeLin/IBAnimatable-Misc/master/IBAnimatable/AttributesInspector.png)) to lower the learning curve for using Interface Builder.
 * Animation design support in Swift playground - Similar to Framer, we can prototype animations in Swift playground to save time for running on a simulator or actual iOS devices.
 * Built-in Auto Layout support - We can use Auto Layout and Size Classes with `IBAnimatable` to support orientations and multiple iOS devices.